 In a dry mixer ground peanuts to coarse powder.

-In a mixing bowl or large plate, add potatoes, peanut powder, chopped green chillies, coriander leaves, lemon juice,1 tbsp oil, jeera seeds ,grated ginger and salt to taste.
+In a mixing bowl or large plate, add potatoes, peanut powder, chopped green chillies, coriander leaves, lemon juice,1 tablespoon oil, jeera seeds ,grated ginger and salt to taste.

 Mix everything very well ,gently press from your palm and shape into patties.